Borzya: Economy

 Besides the railway workshops, employers in the town include food production enterprised, particularly meat production from the livestock industry in the surrounding area.

 The Kharanor brown coal open-pit mine is located northwest of the town, providing fuel for power generation.

 Transportation

 The town is on the original stretch of the Trans-Siberian Railway which crossed Manchuria on its way to Vladivostok and was known as the Chinese Eastern Railway.
 This route was later bypassed by the current Trans-Siberian, which is entirely on the Russian territory, but the original line passing through Borzya is still used for passenger and freight traffic to and from China.

+A branch line from Borzya reaches Choibalsan in Mongolia.
+The border stations are Solov'yovsk (Соловьёвск) in Russia and Chuluunkhoroot (Ereentsav) in Mongolia.
+There are no passenger service across the border, but passenger trains operate between Choibalsan and Chuluunkhoroot.

 Military

 The town was the headquarters of the 36th Army of the Russian Ground Forces until 2009.

 The airbases of the Borzya-2 (air base) and Arabatuk (air base) are nearby.